FlashyDJ/Slotmaps/docs/index.md

 SlotMap<string> slotMap = a SlotMap<string>();
 SecondaryMap<int> secondaryMap = new SecondaryMap<int>();

-// Add items to the SlotMap
+// Add values to the SlotMap
 SlotKey key1 = slotMap.Add("Item 1");
 SlotKey key2 = slotMap.Add("Item 2");

-// Add the keys from the primary map to the SecondaryMap secondaryMap.Add(key1, 42);
+// Insert some values using the keys from the primary map (SlotMap). secondaryMap.Insert(key1, 42);
-secondaryMap.Add(key2, 56);
+secondaryMap.Insert(key2, 56);

-// Retrieve items using secondary keys string value = secondaryMap.Get(key1);
+// Retrieve items using the keys from the primary map (SlotMap).
+Console.WriteLine(secondaryMap[key1]); // Prints "42"
+Console.WriteLine(secondaryMap[key2]); // Print "56"
 ```

 ## Contributing
-Contribuitions are welcome and greatly appreciated.
-If you have any bug fixes, improvements, or new features to suggest, please open an issue or submit a pull request.
+This library is open for contributions from anyone who is interested.
+If you have any ideas, suggestions or bug reports, please open an issue or a pull request on this repository.

 ## License
-This library is open-source and released under the MIT License.
-More information can be found in the LICENSE.TXT at the root of the repository.
+This library is licensed under the MIT license.
+See the [LICENSE](https://github.com/FlashyDJ/Slotmaps/blob/main/LICENSE.TXT) file for more details.

-## Feedback and Support
-If you have any questions, feedback, or need support, please don't hesitate to open an issue or discussion.